HebeHH/labtest-dashboard/README.md

 This application is designed to work with two types of data:

 - **Demo Data**: Sample lab test data included in the repository as JSON files in `public/data/demo/`.
 This allows you to explore the application without adding your own data.
-- **Personal Data**: Your own lab test results stored as JSON files in `public/data/real/` (not included in the repository for privacy).
+- **Personal Data**: Your own lab test results stored as JSON files in `public/data/real/` (in the gitignore file, for privacy).

 ### Using Your Own Lab Data

 To use your own lab test data:

 1. Create a directory `public/data/real/` (if it doesn't exist)
-2. Add your lab data as one or more JSON files in this directory
+2. Add your lab data as one or more JSON files in this directory.
+Make sure to follow the data structure below.
 3. The application will automatically detect and merge all JSON files from this directory
 4. If no data is found in the `real` directory, the application will fall back to using the demo data